-Pursuant to Section 291 of the German Commercial Code (HGB) SKW Piesteritz GmbH (Lutherstadt Wittenberg) and AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) are required to prepare consolidated financial statements and group's status report for the year ended 31 December 2023.
-However these companies intend to apply Section 291 (1) and (2) of the German Commercial Code (HGB) and not to prepare consolidated financial statements and group's status report for the year ended 31 December 2023 as they are included in the consolidated financial statements of the Group of AGROFERT, a.s. with its registered office at Pyšelská 2327/2, Chodov, 149 00 Prague 4, Czech Republic prepared for the year ended 31 December 2023.
-These consolidated financial statements and group's standards as adopted by the European Union and audited in accordance with EU Directives.
+Pursuant to Section 291 of the German Commercial Code (HGB) SKW Piesteritz GmbH (Lutherstadt Wittenberg) and AGROFERT Deutschland GmbH (Lutherstadt Wittenberg) are required to prepare consolidated financial statements and group's status report for the year ended 31 December 2024.
+However these companies intend to apply Section 291 (1) and (2) of the German Commercial Code (HGB) and not to prepare consolidated financial statements and group's status report for the year ended 31 December 2024.
+However these companies intend to apply Section 291 (1) and (2) of the German Commercial Code (HGB) and not to prepare consolidated financial statements and group's status report for the year ended 31 December 2024 as they are included in the consolidated financial statements of the Group of AGROFERT, a.s. with its registered office at Pyšelská 2327/2, Chodov, 149 00 Prague 4, Czech Republic prepared for the year ended 31 December 2024.
+These consolidated financial statements are prepared in accordance with International Financial Reporting Standards as adopted by the European Union and audited in accordance with EU Directives.